Skip to content

 Ordinary residence

 The place where you live, or main home, which determines which council will assess your needs and potentially fund any care and support you need.
-If you have more than one home, councils follow guidance from the Government to help them decide which one is your main home, and which council should fund your care.
+If you have more than one home, councils follow guidance from the Government.
+This helps us decide which one is your main home, and which council should fund your care.

 Outcomes